eduardorobless/interviewQuestions/unionFind/README.md

 Add a method **find()** to the union-find data type so that **find(i)** returns the largest element in the connected component containing *i*.
 The operations, **union()**, **connected()** and **find()** should all take logarithmic time or better.

 For example, if one of the connected components is **{1,2,6,9}**, then the **find()** method should return 9 for each of the four elements in the connected components.

+# 3 Successor with delete.

+### Description

+Given a set of n integers S={0,1,...,n−1} and a sequence of requests of the following form:

+* Remove x from S

+* Find the successor of x: the smallest y in S such that y≥x

+Design a data type so that all operations (except construction)  take logarithmic time or better in the worst case.